Rome with a six year old: the best things to do and essential tips for a stay they’ll love [2026 update]

 ActivityType of Activity Budget

-Colosseum and Vatican Sightseeing Medium/ Low
+Colosseum Sightseeing Medium/ Low

 ExploraChildren MuseumLow